Working with LOBs for application development requires that you understand LOB semantics and various techniques used with LOBs.

 You cannot specify LOB columns in the

-BY clause of a query or in an aggregate function.
+BY clause of a query, or an aggregate function.

 You cannot specify a LOB column in a